3 Physical Therapist Cover Letter Examples for 2023

 Where do I find who I’m writing to?

-If you weren’t able to find the name of your letter’s recipient by sifting through the job ad or by browsing the company’s websites, that’s okay!
-You can turn to independently researching the company’s team or to professional social media like Facebook and LinkedIn.
+If you couldn’t find the name of your letter’s recipient by sifting through the job ad or browsing the company’s website, that’s okay!
+You can independently research the company’s team or look on social networks like Facebook and LinkedIn.

 How long should my cover letter be?

 Keep it nice and neat at just one page!
 Your reader will thank you for respecting their time, and you’ll demonstrate your ability to convey information efficiently, which is important in physical therapy.
-Anything longer than one page will be viewed less favorably and is more likely to go unread.
+Anything longer than one page is likely to go unread.

 How do I handle enclosures?

 Easy!
-Just write “Enclosures:” at the bottom of your cover letter, and then list whatever you’re adding to your complete application package.
-Alongside your physical therapist resume and the company’s application form, your enclosures might include additional medical certifications or professional letters of recommendation attesting to your excellence on the job.
+Just write “Enclosures:” at the bottom of your cover letter, and then list whatever you add to your complete application package.
+Alongside your physical therapist resume and the company’s application form, you might include additional medical certifications or professional letters of recommendation attesting to your excellence on the job.